A Comparative Evaluation of Quantification Methods: Experimental Setup

+Regarding the parameterization of all quantifiers and base classifiers in this experiment, we made the following choices:

 \begin{itemize} \item All parameters of the quantification methods which do not regard the underlying classifiers were kept as described in Section \ref{sec:param_main}. \item For the logistic regression classifier, in the grid search we varied the regularization weight $C$ within the set $\{2^i: i\in \{-15,-13,-11,\dots,13,15\}\}$.
+Further, for all values of $C$, we varied the weighting strategy for the instances, by either setting the weights of all instances to 1, or weighting the instances inversely proportional to the prevalence of their corresponding class.
 Like in previous experiments, we applied the \texttt{L-BFGS} solver to efficiently learn the corresponding models, and set the number of maximum iterations to 1000. \item For the random forest, we varied the maximum numbers of features considered per tree among the values $\{2^i: i\in \{1,2,\dots,11\}\}$, and the minimum number of samples per tree, which we considered as the main parameter to control the tree size, within the set $\{2^i: i\in \{1,2,\dots,7\}\}$.
-Regarding the tree size, we kept a fixed high number of 1000 trees, since it is well-established that choosing a high number of trees yields more reliable results than any lower number of trees. \item In the support vector classifier, we varied the regularization weight $C$ and the kernel parameter $\gamma$.
-We varied the first in the range $C\in\{2^i: i\in \{-5,-3,-1,\dots,13,15\}\}$ and the latter in $\gamma\in \{2^i: i\in \{-17,-15,-13,\dots,3,5\}\}$. \item Finally, for the AdaBoost classifier, there is a well-established trade-off between the number of classifiers and the learning rate.
+Regarding the forest size, we kept a fixed high number of 1000 trees, since it is well-established that choosing a high number of trees yields more reliable results than any lower number of trees. \item In the support vector classifier, we varied the regularization weight $C\in\{2^i: i\in \{-5,-3,-1,\dots,13,15\}\}$ and the kernel parameter $\gamma\in \{2^i: i\in \{-17,-15,-13,\dots,3,5\}\}$. \item Finally, for the AdaBoost classifier, there is a well-established trade-off between the number of classifiers and the learning rate.
 Therefore, we only varied the learning rate $\alpha\in\{2^i: i\in \{-19,-17,-13,\dots,1,3\}\}$ and set the number of weak classifiers to a medium amount of 100. \end{itemize}

+In addition to these experiments with tuned base classifiers, we further ran experiments on the same datasets with variants of the \emph{SVM-K} and \emph{SVM-Q} methods, which applied an RBF-kernel instead of the default linear kernel.
+Since these methods by design optimize for quantification-oriented loss functions, we did not perform any classification-oriented parameter tuning on these and thus, these methods in principle would not fit into this set of experiments.
+Yet, given that these RBF-kernel based variants are very expensive computationally, we could not incorporate these in our main experiments where the size of the datasets was not restricted to 10,000 instances.
+For these variants, we chose $C=1$ as the regularization coefficient and $\gamma = 1$ as kernel parameter.